aengelke/fadec/README.md

 >
 > A: I needed to embed a small and fast decoder in a project for a freestanding environment (i.e., no libc).
 Further, only very few plain encoding libraries are available for x86-64; and most of them are large or make heavy use of external dependencies.

-- **Small size:** the entire library with a x86-64/32 decoder and a x86-64 encoder uses only 80 kiB; for specific use cases, the size can be reduced even further.
+- **Small size:** the entire library with the x86-64/32 decoder and the x86-64 encoder are only 95 kiB; for specific use cases, the size can be reduced even further (e.g., by dropping AVX-512).
 The main decode/encode routines are only a few hundreds lines of code.
-- **Performance:** Fadec is significantly faster than libopcodes or Capstone due to the absence of high-level abstractions and the small lookup table.
+- **Performance:** Fadec is significantly faster than libopcodes, Capstone, or Zydis due to the absence of high-level abstractions and the small lookup table.
 - **Zero dependencies:** the entire library has no dependencies, even on the standard library, making it suitable for freestanding environments without a full libc or `malloc`-style memory allocation.
 - **Correctness:** even corner cases should be handled correctly (if not, that's a bug), e.g., the order of prefixes, immediate sizes of jump instructions, the presence of the `lock` prefix, or properly handling VEX.W in 32-bit mode.